axilmar/JUST/readme.md

 # JUST
 ## Javascript USer interface Toolkit

-A simple, yet powerful, toolkit to build rich user interfaces built upon plain Javascript.
+A simple, yet powerful, toolkit to build rich user interfaces using only Javascript.